Tzab/Semiology-Chapters-1-2/README.md

   ### E. General rules of legibility (or rules of separation)

-  1) What are the rules of legibility?
-A: The observations which permit us to best accomplish sensory differentiation
+  1) What is the importac of legibility?
+A:It permit us to best accomplish sensory differentiation

   2) Which is the maximum limit of the legibility of a figuration?
 A:Ten signs per cm’